-Assuming an 8 percent annual rate of return, a 25-year-old investor who contributes $5,500 a year to her IRA at the beginning of each year would have $113,985 more in earnings after 40 years than her peers who wait until the following spring to contribute.
+Assuming an 8% annual rate of return, a 25-year-old investor who contributes $5,500 a year to her IRA at the beginning of each year would have $113,985 more in earnings after 40 years than her peers who wait until the following spring to contribute.

-There's another benefit to making IRA contributions as early in the calendar year as possible, says Greg Hammond, president of Hammond Iles Wealth Advisors in Wethersfield, Conn.
+There's another benefit to making IRA contributions as early in the calendar year as possible, says Greg Hammond, CEO of Hammond Iles Wealth Advisors in Wethersfield, Connecticut.
 Such timing better positions your portfolio to capture market gains.

-Historically, he notes, the stock market performs best during the six-month stretch from November to April.
+Historically, he notes, the stock market performs best during the 6-month stretch from November to April.

 How to fund an IRA early